DaniRuizPerez/AutomaticReasoning/README.md

 Hitori Puzzle Solver
 ============

 This Hitori Puzzle Solver is one of the projects that I developed for the Knowledge Representation and Automatic Reasoning course in the junior year of my undergrad in computer science at UDC (Spain).
-It transforms the problem into a set of CNF boolean clauses and then calls a SAT solver and creates the solution.
+It transforms the Hitori puzzle into a set of CNF boolean clauses based on the rules of the game, calls a SAT solver and creates the solution.

 ## Hitori puzzle